What Is Plus-Minus In Ice Hockey? NHL Stats

 When Does A Player Have A Good Plus-Minus Point Count

-In simple terms, it means the player is good at stopping goals.
+Simply said, it indicates that the player is skilled at denying goals.

 Controversies Relating To Hockey Plus-Minus